Self-Consistent Grain Depletions and Abundances II: Effects on strong-line diagnostics of extragalactic H II regions: Impact of varying on optical emission-line diagnostics of observed ionized regions

-We notice that the model with $F_* = 0.5$ still has an offset at low metallicities (upper position in this diagram).
+Based on our choice of input parameters, the model with $F_*=0.5$ still cannot fit \hii\ regions at all metallicities in the MaNGA sample.
 The uncertainty in the depletion of sulfur might contribute to this offset.
 If we remove the sulfur depletion entirely from this model but keep the depletion strengths for other elements unchanged, we can improve the model prediction on S2 but worsen the model prediction on N2 (due to the drop in T$_e$).
 As a result, the model is shifted up in the re-projected diagram, fitting the low-metallicity SF locus slightly better, but fitting the rest of the SF locus worse.
 Meanwhile, we note that the sulfur depletion pattern itself, if set as a free parameter, cannot be well determined due to its degeneracy with other nebular parameters.
-The choice of the reference abundance set as well as the abundance pattern for the secondary elements could play a role, as it directly influences the overall abundances of different elements.
-For example, tuning the N/O abundance pattern can in principle compensate the loss in N2 due to the lowered sulfur depletion.